 Learning to move from reaction to response.

-Created by Ron Kurtz, inspired by Buddhism, Taoism, Existential Phenomenology, the Feldenkrais Method, Focusing, Systems Theory and Gestalt among others, and backed up by Neuroscience it is a powerful tool for transformation and deepening of intimacy with oneself and others.
+Created by Ron Kurtz, inspired by Buddhism, Taoism, Existential Phenomenology, the Feldenkrais Method, Focusing, and Gestalt among others, and currently more and more backed up by Neuroscience the Hakomi Method is a powerful tool for transformation and deepening of intimacy with oneself and others.

 Our actions reflect our relation to the world, others and ourselves.
 Slowing down enough to see what we are doing give us an opportunity to consider other options that had been shaded by compulsivity and habits.